vlang/v/CONTRIBUTING.md

 username will be referred to later as 'YOUR_GITHUB_USERNAME'.
 Change it accordingly in the steps below.)

-1. Fork https://github.com/vlang/v using GitHub's interface in your own account, lets say that the forked repository is at `https://github.com/YOUR_GITHUB_USERNAME/v` .
+1. Fork https://github.com/vlang/v using GitHub's interface to your own account, lets say that the forked repository is at `https://github.com/YOUR_GITHUB_USERNAME/v` .
 2. Clone the main v repository https://github.com/vlang/v in a local folder on your computer, say named nv/ (`git clone https://github.com/vlang/v nv`)